carpentries/carpentries.org/content/support/membership/_index.md

 ### In addition to the benefits above, all Memberships include:

-* quarterly reports on benefit usage and trainee progress towards certification,
+* Quarterly reports on benefit usage and trainee progress towards certification.
-* opportunity to submit a candidate for our Trainer Training course, through which individuals can become certified to teach our Instructor Training courses (additional fees apply),
+* Opportunity to submit a candidate for our Trainer Training course, through which individuals can become certified to teach our Instructor Training courses (additional fees apply).
-* unlimited self-organised workshops,
+* Unlimited self-organised workshops.
-* access to Member pricing for additional Centrally-Organised workshops, Instructor Training seats, and Collaborative Lesson Development Training seats purchased during the membership year.
+* Access to Member pricing for additional Centrally-Organised workshops, Instructor Training seats, and Collaborative Lesson Development Training seats purchased during the membership year.

 [Become a member]({{< param membership_form >}})
 {.button}